Qarola/Qarola/README.md

 # ✨Hi there! 👋 My name is Carolina...or Qarola😁
 ```
-✨ I am an Agroindustrial Engineer with studies of postgraduate in Industrial Production and Occupational,
-✨ Health and Safety.
+✨ I am reinventing professionally myself as a ✨✨✨ Full Stack Web Developer! ✨✨✨
 ✨
-✨ I am reinventing myself as a ✨✨✨ Full Stack Web Developer! ✨✨✨
+✨ I am an Agroindustrial Engineer with studies postgraduate in Industrial Production and Occupational, Health and Safety.
+✨
 ✨ I discovered a wonderful world in web development.
 What I've learned so far:
 ✨
 ✨ 🤗 JavaScript